Program Overview

 Japan Discovery & Service students love this program because they get to explore Japanese and South Korean culture in so many ways!

 Japanese and South Korean Cuisine, entertainment, martial arts, and other cultural forms are very popular in other parts of the world, our students love exploring them in their home country and comparing them their experiences with them at home.
-Students are also often deeply impacted by the community service portion of this program which both gives back to the community and is a tremendous learning experience.

 In Seoul we’ll stay in the vibrant Insadong District, with easy access to the center of Seoul and lots of good eating options nearby.
 In Busan we’ll stay in the Haeundae Beach District of town, close to some of the places we visit, and with easy access to public transport to those areas farther away.
 In Gyeongju we’ll make a nearby temple our home for the night.
 In Suncheon we’ll stay near the center of town, with everything within easy walking distance from the hostel.
-On Jeju we’ll stay at a guesthouse in Seogwipo.

 For safety reasons, we do not publish the names of the accommodations we use.
 We do not feel it is safe to publish the name of a hotel where a group of teenagers is staying abroad.
 After registering, participants and parents are given access to our secure parent website where you will be able to see the names of all of the accommodations for the program.